 While lung cancer starts as small nodules in lung parenchyma commonly, early and accurate diagnosis allows timely surgical resection of malignant nodules while avoiding unnecessary surgery in patients with benign nodules.

-Cellvizio enables physicians to classify lung nodules in real-time, in vivo, providing the physician with the advantage of unique visibility and information.
+Cellvizio enables you to classify lung nodules in real-time, in vivo, providing you with the advantage of unique visibility and information.

 The National Lung Screening Trial (NLST) showed that screening high risk patients with low dose chest computed tomogram (CT) reduced mortality from lung cancer by 20%.
 However, 96% of the positive screens were subsequently found not to be malignant suggesting the need for an accurate diagnostic tool with high specificity.2

 Challenges and Limitations with Current Standards of Care

 Transthoracic needle aspiration (TTNA) is currently the preferred mode for sampling peripheral pulmonary nodules because it has a high diagnostic yield ranging from 80% to 90%.3 However, it has a 12% to 45% risk of pneumothorax with 2% to 15% requiring chest tube placement.4

 Flexible bronchoscopy is safer but provides a much lower diagnostic yield (varying from 38.5% to 63.7%) even when using advanced bronchoscope techniques5, as around 80% of the nodules are located at the periphery of the lung.6 This low yield is also a consequence of the lack of positive bronchus sign, as 51.6% of lung nodules do not exhibit a bronchus sign leading directly to the peripheral lung lesion.7 The diagnostic yield drops from 79% with a bronchus sign to 31% without it, creating significant challenges.8